 At the coarsest level, medial medial frontal cortex divided into three broad bilateral zones (Figure 2A).
 The most posterior zone exclusively encompassed the supplementary motor area (SMA).
 Dorsally, the SMA zone delineated from the next cluster around 6 mm rostral to the vertical line traversing the anterior commissure (VCA line; y=0 in MNI and Talairach coordinates), consistent with cytoarchitectonic and resting-state functional connectivity (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011), suggesting dorsal aspects of the second cluster encompassed pre-SMA.
 This middle cluster also included most of the dorsal anterior cingulate (dACC) running dorsal to the corpus callosum.
 The final cluster encompassed the rostral portion of medial prefrontal cortex, rostral and subgenual aspects of anterior cingulate cortex, and medial aspects of orbitofrontal cortex and the frontal pole.
 A few non-contiguous voxels located in the posterior portions of the ROI were also included in this zone, but this did not persist at more fine-grained levels of analysis.

-The nineparcel solution revealed additional topographical organization (Figure 2B).
+The nine-parcel solution revealed additional topographical organization (Figure 2B).
 SMA separated into rostral and caudal subdivisions, consistent with previous cytoarchitectonic evidence (Vorobiev & Luppino, 1998; Luppino, 1993).
 The pre-SMA/dACC cluster separated into four regions, two lying dorsal of the cingulate sulcus, and two lying neatly in the anterior cingulate cortex proper.
 Notably, the two clusters lying in ACC did not extend dorsally into the paracingulate gyrus or superior frontal gyrus, consistent with cytoarchitectonic definitions of the cingulate (CITE).
 We termed the clusters lying dorsal to the cingulate sulcus pre-SMA, caudal and rostral, respectively.
 The two dorsal ACC clusters were consistent with prior cytoarchitechtonic evidence suggesting that dACC (also known as midcingulate cortex) differentiates into caudal and rostral subdivisions (Vogt et al., 2005).
-Further anterior, we found that medial prefrontal cortex broke down into cluster encompassing rostral aspects of the anterior cingulate cluster (rACC), and dorsal and ventral subdivisions of mPFC. dmPFC included medial aspects of the frontal pole as well as medial aspects of the superior frontal gyrus more dorsally.
+Further anterior, we found that medial prefrontal cortex broke down into clusters encompassing rostral aspects of the anterior cingulate cluster (rACC), and dorsal and ventral subdivisions of mPFC. dmPFC included medial aspects of the frontal pole as well as medial aspects of the superior frontal gyrus more dorsally.
 Finally, vmPFC included subgenual aspects of anterior cingulate cluster as well as medial aspects of orbitofrontal cortex.

 Meta-analytic coactivation profiles